omar-mohamed-khallaf/Timewarrior-Pomodoro/README.md

 ```

 ## Task lists
+- [x] Add sounds after at the end of work and break sessions
 - [ ] Handle errors properly
 - [ ] Make variables configurable
 - [ ] Confirm exit before exiting
+- [ ] Support for `timew start <tags...>` in the interface
+- [ ] Automatic session tracking by handling signals (e.g. from taskwarrior hook scripts)

 ## Usage
 There are only three commands for now